Nick Burdi

-Nicholas Edward Burdi (/ˈbɜːrdiː/ BUR-dee; born January 19, 1993) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Chicago Cubs, New York Yankees, and Boston Red Sox.
+Nicholas Edward Burdi (/ˈbɜːrdiː/ BUR-dee; born January 19, 1993) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Chicago Cubs, New York Yankees, and Boston Red Sox from 2018 to 2025.
 Burdi played college baseball for the Louisville Cardinals of the University of Louisville.

 Amateur career

 Burdi attended Downers Grove South High School in Downers Grove, Illinois, where he played for the school's baseball team as a pitcher and for the football team as a quarterback.
 Before his junior year, Burdi quit the football team to focus on baseball.
 Burdi, as a child and teen also played for the Downers Grove Longshots.
 He was able to throw his fastball as fast as 95 mph as a high school student.

 Burdi participated in the Area Code Games in the summer of 2010, attracting the attention of scouts, including Keith Law of ESPN.com.
 After his senior season, Burdi expected to be chosen between the third to fifth rounds of the 2011 Major League Baseball (MLB) Draft.
 However, he lasted in the draft until the 24th round, when he was selected by the Minnesota Twins, with the 748th overall pick.
 He did not sign with the Twins and instead elected to attend college.

 Burdi enrolled at the University of Louisville, to play college baseball for the Louisville Cardinals baseball team.
 After the 2012 season, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 By his sophomore year, Burdi could reach 100 mph with his fastball.
 Pitching as the Cardinals' closer, Burdi has an 0.78 earned run average (ERA) and 61 strikeouts in 34 2/3 innings pitched through his sophomore year.
 After his sophomore year, he joined the United States national collegiate baseball team.
 As a junior, Burdi had a 0.49 ERA and 65 strikeouts in 37 innings.